 If the reference file name is not specified, the test will check the normal return values of different API's and other errors occurring in-between and will generate the end result accordingly.

 4. Range of test cases

-To specify the range of test cases to run, the command line argument is where x is the start index and y is the end index of the test case.
+To specify the range of test cases to run, the command line argument is first to last.

 -t x y